ameyabhamare/Resume-Generator/README.md

 # Resume-Generator
-An application that generates a resume in a standard format for a client after taking in their details.
+An application that generates a resume for a client in a standard format.